awnumar/gravity/README.md

 Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.

+An adversary will not be able to ascertain the length, type, or content of any data, or even if you've stored data at all.
+Plausible deniability is a wonderful thing.

 ## Installation

 Simply run: